 6.1.Time and Speed controls

-An organiser can implement mandatory Time or Speed controls.
+An organizer can implement mandatory Time or Speed controls.
 These controls may be placed anywhere on the route.

 The Rallycheck app detects the type of control and shows the control on screen.
 The control is automatically saved.